When fewer tourists are in Ireland you can actually get more vacation!

 The package deals on Ireland winter vacations are often incredible- airfare, car and lodging- for one low price.
 (See 4 Steps to Choosing the Best Ireland Vacation Package for You).

 But why would anyone want to visit Ireland during the “darker half” of the year?
-Can you really have a fun family vacation in Ireland when the days are shorter, the nights are longer and the air is chillier?
+Can you really have a fabulous vacation in Ireland when the days are shorter, the nights are longer and the air is chillier?

 The short answer?
 YES!

-Even if you don't snag a package deal you'll see that prices on everything from Ireland hotels, B&Bs, and even car rentals drop in the off-season.
+Even if you don't snag a package deal, you'll see that prices on everything from Ireland hotels, B&Bs, and even car rentals drop in the off-season.

-When we visited Cahir Castle my family explored the grounds without another tourist in site.
-The guides at Bunratty Castle have time to share little known facts.
-And the Cliffs of Moher seem even larger when not covered in visitors.
+When we visited Cahir Castle in November my family explored the grounds without another tourist in site.
+With fewer tourists, the guides at Bunratty Castle have time to share little known facts.
+And the Cliffs of Moher seem even larger when not swarming with visitors.

 More Craic at the Pub

 A pub is not a bar, though you will find plenty of pints being lifted, but a public house; a gathering place for people to come together, young and old.
 And when the weather turns sour and darkness falls early people tend to congregate near a crackling fire and conversation.
-Join them, enjoy the stories, buy a pint or two for the interesting characters and share your own tales.
+Join them, enjoy the stories, buy a pint or two for the interesting characters, and share your own tales.
 There is no better way to enjoy Ireland.

-Tips for November and December Travel in Ireland
+Tips for Winter Vacations in Ireland

 - If your plans involve driving try to do it early in the day.
 It can be difficult to navigate dark roads you don't know- and find your destination- as the sun sets.